inkdropapp/docs-old/src/pages/manual/adding-styles-for-text-annotation.md

 ```

 Reload the app by selecting the _Developer -> Reload_ menu or by pressing `Alt+Cmd+Ctrl+L` / `Alt+Ctrl+L`.
 Then, boom!
-You should see that your notes got special highlightings for italic and strong emphasises.
+You should see that your notes got special higlighting for italic and strong emphasises.

 ![Result](adding-styles-for-text-annotation_result.png)